The Florida Travel Guide

 - Beach Bag & Flip Flops – ok, we admit these are not “essential”, but if you want to look like you belong in Florida, then buy a pair of flip-flops and some colorful beach bag to carry all this stuff in!
 Holds a big beach towel too.
 However, forget the fanny-pack!

-Non-essential Packing Items for a Florida Road Trip or Vacation
+Non-essential Packing Items for a Florida Road Trip or Vacation in Florida

 The items below may not be necessary in some locations.
-Many of these non-essentials on a Florida vacation will make your vacation in Florida more comfortable, particularly if travel certain parts of the state as we note below.
+Many of these non-essentials on a Florida vacation will make your vacation in Florida more comfortable, particularly if you travel certain parts of the state as we note below.

 - Waterproof Phone Covering – many phones are sensitive to small amounts of water.
 Even a plastic bag from your pantry will protect your phone from that thunderstorm that pops up in the afternoon.
 May be necessary on that kayak trip through the mangroves.